KamilaHase/MS2/README.md

 ### Features Left to Implement
 - colours might need to be changed in the future, they were adapted to match with the hero image
 - alert
+- button for future "more game" - "next image and vocabulary"

 ## Technologies Used
 (adapted accordingly by: https://github.com/Code-Institute-Solutions/SampleREADME)